 500.00 Appendix 1: Potential Red Flags

+510.00 Alerts, Notifications or Warnings from a Consumer Reporting Agency

+A fraud or credit alert is included with a consumer report.

+A notice of credit freeze on a consumer report is provided from a consumer reporting agency.

+A consumer reporting agency provides a notice of address discrepancy.

+A consumer report indicates a pattern of activity inconsistent with the history and usual pattern of activity of a consumer.

-510.00 Suspicious Documents
+520.00 Suspicious Documents

 Documents provided for identification appear to have been altered or forged.

-The photograph or physical description on the identification is not consistent with the appearance of the applicant or customer presenting the identification.
+The photograph or physical description on the identification is not consistent with the appearance of the applicant, student or customer presenting the identification.

-Other information on the identification is not consistent with information provided by the person opening a new covered account or customer presenting the identification.
+Other information on the identification is not consistent with information provided by the person opening a new covered account, student or customer presenting the identification.

 Other information on the identification is not consistent with readily accessible information that is on file with the University, such as a signature card or a recent check.